aws-samples/aws-hpc-tutorials/content/05-AWS Batch Introduction/02-create-docker-container/02-02-deploy-ec2-instance.md

 14. **Select** the new IAM role you just created from the drop down menu. **Click** *Save*.  ![EC2 instance create](/images/aws-batch/deep-dive/Modify_IAM_role___EC2_Management_Console-2.png)

 ### Connect to your instance

+You now connect to the instance and will proceed to the next steps.

 1. **Check** that the instance you just created is running. **Check** the checkbox next to that instace. **Drop** the *Action* menu. ![EC2 instance create](/images/aws-batch/deep-dive/EC2_Management_Console-8.png)
 2. **Select** *Connect* from the menu options. ![EC2 instance create](/images/aws-batch/deep-dive/EC2_Management_Console-9.png)
 3. **Connect** to your instance.
 There are multiple ways to connect to your instance.  **Select** your preffered way and follow the directions on the screen.
 Here, the workshop will use the terminal window to connect using the *key pair* we created in the above step. ![EC2 instance create](/images/aws-batch/deep-dive/Connect_to_instance___EC2_Management_Console.png)